 The first fishing how-to in print was Izaak Walton’s “The Compleat Angler,” published in 1653, and writers have been writing how-tos ever since.

-Writing fishing how-tos isn't done for love or fame, and it's definitely not done for money.
+Writing fishing how-tos isn’t done for love or fame, and it’s definitely not done for money.
 It seems that we writers sometimes feel so proud that we know something, we’re simply overwhelmed by an urge to share it will our less-fortunate readership.